Skip to main content

 The application link for the Universal Preschool Colorado program is open.
 Here are some answers to frequently asked questions for families.

 Enrollment for the Universal Preschool (UPK) Colorado program opened Jan.
 17 for families to register their kids for preschool this fall.
-As of Feb.
-9, the UPK Colorado program has received 25,413 submitted applications and another 3,375 applications are in progress.
-1,649 providers have signed up to participate in the program.
+More than 32,000 families have signed up to participate in the state-funded voluntary program available to every child in the year before they are eligible to enter kindergarten.

 Here’s what you need to know.